 In fact, a previous version of their annual report (from 2016) has a delivery date for 2008 till 2023, but the content from that report is the exact same document as their last version from December 2024 when their new delivery date is now suddenly 2015 till 2036?

-When visiting the TACTRAN website (https://tactran.gov.uk/about/a...) it also becomes clearer when you see they submitted their annual report each year from 2007/8 onwards, but by coincidence the last annual report they submit is from 2022/23, which was the exact same year they presented their first ‘refresh’ document with the data from 2016.
+When going back to check the TACTRAN website in February 2025 (https://tactran.gov.uk/about/a...) it then becomes clearer when you see they submitted their annual report each year from 2007/8 onwards, but the last annual report they have submitted is by coincidence from 2022/23, which was the exact same year they presented their first ‘refresh’ document with the data still being from 2016.

 Previous news/blog post from 16th March 2023 about ‘Sustainability not just being about environmentalism!’ at https://www.highlandbiketours....